 The Board maintains its cash and cash equivalents in deposit accounts which may not be federally insured, may exceed federally insured limits, or may be insured by an entity other than an agency of the federal government.
 The Board has not experienced any losses in such accounts, and believes it is not exposed to any significant credit risk related to cash and cash equivalents.

-During the years ended September 30, 2016 and 2015, the Board received approximately 86% and 87%, respectively, of its contribution revenue (including AAEO gifts, CP gifts, and other contributions) from the Executive Committee of the SBC.
+During the years ended September 30, 2017 and 2016, the Board received approximately 62% and 74% of its revenue from the Executive Committee of the SBC.

 NOTE 4 INVESTMENTS

 Investments consisted of the following: